Geometric insights into robust portfolio construction: The linear gearing constraint

-where $\vec z$ is the same dimension as $\ve \alpha$.
-By Theorem \ref{thm:bah} we then know the angle between this portfolio and the alpha portfolio has a lower bound dependent on the condition number of the estimated covariance matrix.
-It is still advantageous to tilt the gearing constrained optimal portfolio towards alpha by improving the conditioning of the covariance matrix while maintaining the constraint.
+Here $\vec z$ is the same dimension as $\ve \alpha$.
+By Theorem \ref{thm:bah} we then know the angle between this portfolio and the $\ve \alpha$ portfolio has an upper bound dependent on the condition number of the estimated covariance matrix.
+It is still advantageous to tilt the gearing constrained optimal portfolio towards $\ve \alpha$ by improving the conditioning of the covariance matrix while maintaining the constraint.

-With the choice of equation (\ref{eq:minriskalpha}) we trivially have that $\vec z = \vec 1$.
+With the choice of Eqn.(\ref{eq:minriskalpha}) we trivially have that $\vec z = \vec 1$.
 This would fix the angle between $\ve \alpha$ and the optimal portfolio.
 This means that the constraint will fix the tilt of the optimal portfolio relative to the $\ve \alpha$ when selecting for the global minimum variance portfolio on the efficient frontier.
-This means that we cannot naively tilt the optimal portfolio towards alpha if we have any form of gearing because this would break the constraint.
-We can however tilt the risky optimal portfolio towards alpha.
+This means that we cannot naively tilt the optimal portfolio towards $\ve \alpha$ if we have any form of gearing because this would break the constraint.
+We can however tilt the risky optimal portfolio towards $\ve \alpha$.